Disclaimer: This post contains affiliate links. If you click on a link and make a purchase I may receive a small commission at no extra cost to you.

 Like many small, local islands in the Maldives, there are a range of water activities to do and not much else!

-Surfing in Gulhi
+Surfing in Gulhi Island

 Gulhi has a certain amount of good breaks for surfing and looks more beginner friendly than other islands such as Thulusdhoo which have much larger waves.
-I didn’t manage to surf here but the locals are very keen surfers and welcoming!
+I didn’t manage to surf here but the locals are keen surfers and very welcoming.

 At the entrance to bikini beach, there are lots of different water sports on offer.
 Jetskiing, paddle boarding, banana boats and other inflatable fun.
 That said, the beach didn’t feel too noisy and it still felt like a calm quiet beach.

 The coral reef off bikini beach has some decent snorkelling and I was able to see a range of reef fish although the snorkelling trip to other sites was much better.
 The snorkelling excursion was very enjoyable, it cost around $20 per person as we joined another family on a small boat.
 We visited three different snorkelling sites and a sandbank as part of our cheap snorkelling trip.